 7. Check Your Internet Connection

 This should always be the best action you take, as the issue may not be with the Play Store.
-It is always a good idea to ensure you are connected to the Internet and the internet is working.
-If you’re using Wi-Fi, try opening the website and see if it loads.
+It’s always a good idea to ensure you are connected to the internet and that the internet is working.
+If you’re using Wi-Fi, try opening a website to see if it loads.
 You can also check your internet speed here.
 If nothing is working or loading, you probably have an internet connection problem.
 Try restarting your mobile data and router.
-After that try again.
+After that, try again.

 8. Restart Your Device

-If you are unable to download anything from the play store and your connection is fine, but your download is still showing pending, you should try restarting your device.
+If you are unable to download anything from the Play Store, and your connection is fine but your download is still showing as pending, you should try restarting your device.
 It might be another simple step, but it’s surprisingly useful.
 Just press the Power button, then tap Restart.

 So, that’s it.
 I hope that after trying all the solutions above, the Play Store “Download Pending” error should be fixed.
 By the way, which method worked for you?
 Let us know in the comments below.
 Also, feel free to reach out in case of any doubts or questions.

 - How To Secure WhatsApp Web With A Password